 ExperTeach Networking Logo

-Voice and Video over IP are applications which demand an appropriate Quality of Service (QoS) from the network.
-Controlled delay, low jitter, and low losses have to be completed by assured bandwidth.
-This is the only way to guarantee high quality for the end user.
-The methods required for achieving this objective will be discussed thoroughly in this course.
-Having attended this course, you will understand in detail which functional network elements are required for a good QoS and how to implement them using the common technologies.
-Hands-on exercises and demonstrations at the test network will ensure a lasting learning success.
-You will, thus, be perfectly able to ensure optimum QoS in your own projects.
+Voice and video over IP are applications that require an appropriate quality of service (QoS) from the network.
+Controlled runtimes, low jitter and low losses must be complemented by guaranteed bandwidth.
+This is the only way to ensure good quality for the end user.
+The methods required for this are discussed in detail in this course.
+You will learn in detail which functional elements are required in the network for good QoS and how they can be implemented using current technologies.
+Practical exercises and demonstrations on the test network ensure lasting learning success.
+This means you are ideally equipped to ensure optimum QoS in your own projects.

 Course Contents